antirez/rax/README.md

 # Releasing iterators

-An iterator can be used multiple time, and can be sought again and again using `raxSeek` without any need to call `raxStart` again.
-However when the iterator is not going to be used again, its memory must be reclaimed with the following call:
+An iterator can be used multiple times, and can be sought again and again using `raxSeek` without any need to call `raxStart` again.
+However, when the iterator is not going to be used again, its memory must be reclaimed with the following call: